MohammadShafiei88/Decision_tree_classification_start_tech_oscar_prediction/README.md

-🎬 Start_Tech_Oscar Prediction using Decision Tree Classification¶
+🎬 Start_Tech_Oscar Prediction using Decision Tree Classification

 📌 Project Overview
 In this project, a Decision Tree Classification model is developed to predict whether a movie can win the Start_Tech_Oscar award or not.
 The model uses various movie-related, production, and marketing features to perform binary classification.